-The increase of approximately \$924,000 in current liabilities is largely attributable to an approximate \$911,000 increase in unearned revenues.
+The increase of approximately \$83,000 in current liabilities is attributable to an approximate \$132,000 increase in accrued salaries and related benefits and an approximate \$105,000 increase in unearned revenues.
 Unearned revenues increased as a result of a decrease in expenditures related to the revenue in EIA and non-grant funds.
-The increase in non-current liabilities of approximately \$1,098,000 is attributed to the aforementioned implementation of GASB Statement Nos.
-68 and 71.
+Accounts payable and the current portion of compensated absences decreased by a total of approximately \$154,000.
+The increase in non-current liabilities of approximately \$1,200,000 is attributed to the aforementioned implementation of GASB Statement Nos.
+68 and 71 as well as an increase in the accrued compensated absences and related benefits.